-It’s no earth-shattering news that the internet has changed the music industry for good.
+The internet has changed the music industry for good.
 Technologies like file sharing, streaming, social media and eCommerce are giving artists more opportunities to expose their music to larger audiences and increase their fan base.
-The downside of having so many options is that choosing the best ways to promote your music online can be challenging.
+The downside of having so many options is that figuring out how to promote your music online can be challenging.

 Spread your music to over 120 of the most popular music channels on the internet, without leaving your Wix account.
 Distribute your tunes to top online stores and streaming services like iTunes, Spotify, Google Play, Rdio and more (distribution is a premium feature).

 Wix offers seamless integrations with BandsInTown or Songkick so you can promote your shows and sell tickets directly from your music website.